 Morpholino (MO) oligonucleotide based inhibition of Cep4l protein synthesis resulted in decreased primary sensory neurogenesis.
 Additionally, I have shown that Cdc42 itself is required for sensory neurogenesis.
 Furthermore, I find that Fgf8a, an isoform of Fgf8 previously known to regulate neuronal development, but not the Fgf8b isoform, regulates the association of Cep4l and Cdc42.
 Importantly, I further show that Cep4l and Cdc42 are required for the ability of Fgf8a to induce sensory neurons.

 Overall, this work suggests a novel role for Cep4l and Cdc42 in the regulation of primary sensory neuronal fate downstream of a unique Fgf8 signaling pathway.
 I propose that binding of Fgf8a to its receptors activates Cdc42 and recruits Cep4l, which could serve as a scaffold for integrating additional signaling pathways involved in controlling sensory neuron fate.

 Copyright 2013 Alissa Marie Hulstrand

 Hulstrand, Alissa Marie.
 "Characterization of a Cdc42 effector protein (Cep4l) and a novel role for Cdc42 in xenopus neurogenesis and Fgf signaling."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.